 There are many ways to prepare these delicious crackers.
 For instance, they can be toasted as well but to achieve the crispiness enjoyed by many, dried papads need to be deep fried the traditional way.
 It has to be crispy enough to hold a small mouthful of rice mixed with curry.
 It enhances the taste of the meal while adding some crunchiness.

-Problems when frying papadum
+Problems faced when frying papadums

-Heat needed to fry papadums
+Heat required to fry papadums

 Burned, oily and soggy papadums occurred mainly due to the heat of the oil.
 Therefore, the right temperature is needed to fry them to perfection.
 I had specially used wooden chopsticks during the frying process as they are able to indicate whether the oil is ready.
 Take note that if papadums are placed into mildly heated oil, they end up soggy and oily.